 User experience can be applied to both digital experiences and physical products such as online shopping, or playing with an app.
 It is boosted, for example, by the addition of high-quality graphics to text.
 Good UX-enhancing graphics should be eye-catching, aesthetically pleasing, and capable of communicating relevant meaning, tone, style and brand values.
 This is why using attractive graphics such as a logo, an image or an animation will make the user more likely to buy your product.

 UI refers to the term ‘User Interface Design’ and focuses on the user’s interactive experience with the product.
 UI refers to all visual signs on a website, magazine or app that are used to guide users through their product or digital experience.
 Examples of how graphics are important for a user interface includes buttons, animated menus, indexes, diagrams, maps, pop up’s and so on.
 This means that UI is functional and process driven, whereas UX is more aesthetic and stylistic.
 In both cases, making use of relevant, good-quality images is crucial.

-How Quality Graphics Boost The Impact Of Your Content
+How Quality Graphics Boost The Impact Of Your Content?

 If your goal is happy customers who buy from you and recommend you to others, then a distinctive experience and slick user interface are key to make you stand out in customers’ minds.
 Both your UX and UI must be relevant to the format of the media content you are producing.
-For more explanations of the uses of UX and UI, check out this article from Hubspot:.

 In a nutshell, there are many ways that quality graphics boost engagement.
 For example, they: